Brave Cave · For operators who have already proven they can build

 Common questions

 The Daily SPA is about 10 minutes.
 The Weekly HAF+ is about 20 minutes.
 The Monthly MAP is an hour.
-Office hours is 60 minutes per week, optional but consistently attended by members who report the highest value.
-Most members say the Daily SPA alone returns more than the time it costs in recovered clarity.
+Office hours is 60 minutes per week, optional but consistently attended by the members who get the most from the program.
+Most members report the Daily SPA alone returns more time than it costs in recovered clarity and fewer reactive decisions.

 Is there a contract?

-No long term contract.
+No long term contract on any tier.
 Month to month.
 You stay because the work is valuable, not because you are locked in.
 The only ask is 90 days before drawing conclusions.
 The operating rhythm takes time to become a rhythm.